 Rhode Island– The Division reminds businesses and other taxpayers, under Regulation 280-RICR 20-00-4 or the “Taxpayer Rights and Responsibilities”, they have the right to request penalty abatements where there is no negligence or intentional disregard of the law.
 Coronavirus Disease 2019 Information

-South Carolina– All tax returns and tax payments due from April 1 through June 1 will not be due June 1, 2020 for multiple different tax types including Sales and Use tax.
-SC News Release; SC Information Letter #20-4
+South Carolina– All tax returns and tax payments due from April 1 through June 1 will not be due until June 1, 2020 for multiple different tax types including Sales and Use tax.
+Penalties and interest will not incur.
+SC News Release; SC Information Letter #20-4.

 Vermont– Vermont businesses that owe sales and use tax will not be charged penalty or interest on late submissions for due dates of March 25 and April 25.
 VT Department Press Release